Phoenix, AZ DUI and DWI Lawyer

 If you feel your Arizona DUI charges are unfair, The Gillespie Law Firm, P.C. can help.
 Our Phoenix Arizona DUI defense firm has the expertise, the knowledge and the experience to help you fight these DUI charges and win.
-Our Phoenix, Arizona DUI defense lawyers have a proven track record of getting many DUI cases dismissed or having the charges reduced.
+Our Phoenix, AZ DUI defense lawyers have a proven track record of getting many DUI cases dismissed or having the charges reduced.
 We know the ins and outs of the judicial system and are ready to fight to protect your rights.

 A brief overview of Arizona DUI and DWI laws is outlined below.
 However, much more information about Arizona DUI law and our Phoenix DUI defense practice is provided at PhoenixDUIlawyers.com.